Skip to main content

 Test it with a timeout-after-release scenario: resend the same request and confirm one outbound attempt record with one stable internal status thread.

 Use your internal state model as the system of record, and preserve raw webhook payloads.
-The grounding pack does not confirm an official South Korea event taxonomy or required Interbank Remittance System reference fields.
+Confirm the official South Korea event taxonomy and any required Interbank Remittance System reference fields with your payment provider.

 Build one reconciliation pack per payout event that links: